Guidelines for Patients

 We truly thank you for your patience, understanding and loyalty throughout this ordeal.
 We value your trust and look forward to welcoming you back!

-Dr. Tour, Vicky, Natasha, Madeleine and Gabrielle.
+Dr. Tour, Dr. Bahnam, Gabrielle, Vicky, Natasha, Madeleine, and Elizabeth.